Coronavirus risk for Asians, Africans, Caucasians revealed

 Stopping travel may not be the solution and could only mean travel businesses could become collateral damage in the fight against coronavirus.
 The World Health Organization always said “do not stop travel and commerce.”, even after WHO declared a global epidemic emergency.

+Why is this?
 The novel coronavirus (2019-nCov) was identified in Wuhan, Hubei Province, China in December of 2019.

 This new coronavirus has resulted in thousands of cases of lethal disease in China, with additional patients being identified in a rapidly growing number internationally.